score-partners/score.partners/process/3-definition.md

 * __Backlog__: Create a ‘backlog’ of all of the problems that need to be solved and requirements with the problem owners.
 * __Communication__: Work with D2.6 team to define a marketing and social media plan to connect with the wider ecosystem and bring in other interested partners/developers in the development.

 The solution definition is developed (version controlled) on GitHub so it can serve as a base for continuous development.
-The solution working group also uses GitHub Issues to track issues and work related to this project.
+The solution working group also uses GitHub Issues to track issues and work related to this solution.
 In addition to this there can be a category on the [SCORE Community](https://score.community) for higher level communications.

 ## IoT Registry example story: